Ariakit

 --popover-available-width

-The --popover-available-width variable exposes the available horizontal space in the viewport.
+The --popover-available-width variable exposes the available horizontal space in the viewport based on the popover's placement.
 You can use this to make the popover element have a maximum width that fits the available space.

 .popover {